derricknguyen12/leagueoflegendsbanrates/README.md

 ## Fairness Analysis

 In this section, we aim to evaluate the fairness of our model across different groups.
-Because dragons can easily sway the outcome of a game, we suspected that the league in which aggressive teams that often go after dragons are easier to predict.
+Because dragons are limited and can easily sway the outcome of a game, we suspected games in which one team dominated the other in terms of dragons were playing in a lower league.
 Specifically, we seek to determine: *Does my model perform worse for teams that have killed 3 or fewer dragons during a game compared to teams that have killed more than 3 dragons during a game?* To address this question, we conducted a permutation test and analyzed the resulting difference in accuracy between the two groups.

 Our first group represents the players who have less than or equal to 3 dragon kills, and the other group represents those who have killed more than 3 dragons.
+Both groups have roughly the same sample size.
 Our evaluation metric is accuracy, and the significance level is 0.05.

 The followings are our hypothesis: